 We operate in a number of foreign locations, which gives rise to risk from changes in foreign currency exchange rates.
 To the extent possible, we attempt to denominate our transactions in foreign locations in U.S. dollars.
-For those cases in which transactions are not denominated in U.S. dollars, we are exposed to risk from changes in exchange rates to the extent that non-U.S. dollar revenues exceed non-U.S. dollar expenses related to those operations.
-Our non-U.S. dollar transactions are denominated primarily in Canadian and British pound sterling.
+For those cases in which transactions are not denominated in U.S. dollars, we are exposed to risk from changes in exchange rates to the extent that non-U.S. dollar revenues exceed non-U.S. dollar expenses related to those transactions.
+Our non-U.S. dollar transactions are denominated primarily in Canadian dollars and British pound sterling.
 As a result of these transactions, we generally hold cash balances that are denominated in these foreign currencies.
-At January 31, 2019, our consolidated cash and cash equivalents included foreign currency denominated amounts equivalent to approximately \$2.1 million in U.S. dollars.
-A 10% increase in the U.S. dollar as compared to each of these currencies would result in a loss of approximately \$210,000 in the U.S. dollar value of these deposits, while a 10% decrease would result in an equal amount of gain.
+At July 31, 2019, our consolidated cash and cash equivalents included foreign currency denominated amounts equivalent to approximately \$1.4 million in U.S. dollars.
+A 10% increase in the U.S. dollar as compared to each of these currencies would result in a loss of approximately \$140,000 in the U.S. dollar value of these deposits, while a 10% decrease would result in an equal amount of gain.
 We do not currently hold or issue foreign exchange contracts or other derivative instruments to hedge these exposures.

 Some of our foreign operations are conducted through wholly owned foreign subsidiaries that have functional currencies other than the U.S. dollar.
 We currently have subsidiaries whose functional currencies are the Canadian dollar and British pound sterling.
 Assets and liabilities from these subsidiaries are translated into U.S. dollars at the exchange rate in effect at each balance sheet date.
 The resulting translation gains or losses are reflected as Accumulated Other Comprehensive Income in the Shareholders' Equity section of our Consolidated Balance Sheets.
-Approximately 5% of our net assets as of April 30, 2019 were impacted by changes in foreign currencies in relation to the U.S. dollar.
-During the first quarter of fiscal 2020, Accumulated Other Comprehensive Loss increased \$450,000 due primarily, to the sale of SAP.
+Approximately 5% of our net assets as of July 31, 2019 were impacted by changes in foreign currencies in relation to the U.S. dollar.